ihgs/chart_with_vega_docs/README.md

 ## Key Features:

-- add charts on your boards
+- add charts on your board
 - edit charts on your board

 ## How to use the App: